chef/artifactory-client/README.md

   config.username = 'admin'
   config.password = 'password'

+  # You can also use an API key for authentication, username and password
+  # take precedence so leave them off if you are using an API key.
+  config.api_key = 'XXXXXXXXXXXXXXXXXX'

   # Speaking of SSL, you can specify the path to a pem file with your custom
   # certificates and the gem will wire it all up for you (NOTE: it must be a
   # valid PEM file).